tiandiao123/Algorithms-Problems/README.md

 (17) Use Merge and Conquer algorithms to solve the problem above(Reverse Pairs, check my ReversePairs2.java file)

-(18) Use merger and conquer algorithm to solve the problem Range of Sum problem(check RangeOfSum2 java file)
+(18) Use merge and conquer algorithm to solve the problem Range of Sum problem(check RangeOfSum2 java file)

+(19)